-Don’t copy and paste, don’t do rewrites.
+Don’t copy and paste and don’t do rewrites.

-If your bio already appears on the web in other places, make sure that what is on your website’s About page is different.
+If your bio already appears on the web in other places, make sure that what is on your new “About Me” page is different.

 Google’s algorithm is not going to rank two pages with very similar content well.

 I think what I love most about the “About Me” strategy is it doesn’t require you to spend a dime.